 *Date the Effective Quarter is available and removed for course actions.
-The submission dates listed are Committee on Courses of Instruction (COI) deadlines; department and school deadlines may be earlier than those listed here.
+The submission dates listed are Committee on Courses of Instruction (COCOI) deadlines; department and school deadlines may be earlier than those listed here.
 Please check with your school and department for their timelines.

 **Date new course, substantial change and reactivate course actions must be initiated and submitted for review within the Course Review system.
 Course forms submitted after the deadline are sent to the COCOI Chair to approve or deny acceptance of the course form for submission.
 Minor change and inactivate course actions may be submitted prior to the end of the quarter, but the change must be fully approved by your department and school prior to the last day of the current term or the change will not be implemented.

 ***Start date the Office of the Registrar updates the online Course Catalog and Schedule of Classes for course forms approved for the quarter.

 Per the University of California Academic Regulation 760, "The value of a course in units shall be reckoned at the rate of one unit for three hours' work per week per term on the part of a student, or the equivalent."

 All activities are 30 hours = 1 unit.
 Below is a chart listing unit calculation for each activity for UCSF courses;

 30 hours = 1 unit